Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Forecast Visualization

 \section{Forecast Visualization}

-Figure~\ref{fig:vis_ett1} illustrates the forecasts of four models including our CTF for channel 3 in the ETT1 dataset under Scenario 1 in Section~\ref{exp}.
+Figure~\ref{fig:vis_ett1} illustrates the forecasts of four models including our CTF on channel 3 of the ETT1 dataset under Case 1 in Section~\ref{exp}.
 The prediction horizon shows periodic sharp drops and recoveries, which are critical for accurate forecasting.
 Our model closely tracks these rapid transitions, while baseline models tend to underpredict their magnitude.
 We attribute this to the interpolation-free nature of our model, which avoids the frequency biases introduced by linear interpolation.

-We also examine Scenario 2 in Section~\ref{exp}, which involves both asynchronous sampling and block-wise test-time missing.
+We also examine Case 2 in Section~\ref{exp}, which involves both asynchronous sampling and block-wise test time missing.
 Figure~\ref{fig:vis_solar} presents a visualization of model predictions for the solar power channel from the SolarWind dataset.
 In this sample, a missing block of length 144 is present in the middle of the test input.
-This causes TimeMixer and TimeXer to produce noticeably noisy forecasts.
-Although CrossGNN shows relatively higher robustness, its predictions exhibit a drift in the overall trend and an underestimation of the periodic transitions.
+This causes TimeMixer++ and TimeXer to produce noticeably noisy forecasts.
+Although CrossGNN shows relatively higher robustness, its predictions exhibit an underestimation of the periodic transitions.
 In contrast, our model accurately identifies the missing region and applies masking, effectively preventing the injection of unreliable inputs.
 As a result, it successfully captures both the timing and magnitude of the periodic transitions, even across the missing block.